tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: test
 					- DONE: clean up comments
 					- DONE: troubleshooting of new hh_descript_mach()
-					- TBD: fix attribute methods in Room class (why ref self._floor_lst ?)
+					- DONE: fix attribute methods in Room class (why ref self._floor_lst ?)
 			- TBD: investigate need for NotTimerAndItemCond
 	- TBD: if no current need for complex cond, archive code at bottom of method via comments plug-in
 	- TBD: update cond & mach to assume "pass" result if cond not listed